BB-Simon/air-pollution-co/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for their idea of  the idea of Space Travelers Hub project.
+I would like to thank Microverse for their idea of  the idea of Air Pollution Metrics project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>